erendevelop/erendevelop/README.md

 - 🎯 Goals for future:<br>
     - To be an advanced mobile app developer (with being able to develop in Kotlin and Swift).<br>
     - To work at a company named Ethica Yazılım.
-- 👀 Random info about me: I love watching anime!
+- 👀 Random info about me: I am sleepy almost all the time.

 ### Languages and Tools